jdye64/nv-ingest/client/README.md

 - `--batch_size`: Specifies the number of documents to process in a single batch.
 Default is 10.
 Must be 1 or more.
 - `--doc`: Adds a new document to be processed.
 Supports multiple entries.
 Files must exist.
 - `--dataset`: Specifies the path to a dataset definition file.
-- `--client`: Sets the client type with choices including REST, Redis, Kafka.
-Default is Redis.
 - `--client_host`: Specifies the DNS name or URL for the endpoint.
 - `--client_port`: Sets the port number for the client endpoint.
 - `--client_kwargs`: Provides additional arguments to pass to the client.
 Default is `{}`.